-complicating a potential alliance between the two disenfranchised groups of women.
-Women from the camp towns who had also been so-called comfort women in the past, Katharine Moon argues, would be unable "to step forth and demand justice and compensation for the first identity and existence because the second would compromise their legitimacy" (1999:320).
-The pressure to prove a status of complete and untainted victimhood, which entails not a hint of compliance with their sexual exploitation, has also driven some of the most outspoken survivors of the Comfort Stations to repeatedly draw a very firm line between themselves and the sex workers nearby U.S. military bases, refusing to acknowledge structural similarities by asserting that these women are in the sex industry voluntarily while they indeed have been victims .
+The lives of women such as "Bakery Auntie" or Pae Pong Gi, however, are nothing but fragmented narratives from the very fringes of the whole debate on the Comfort Women issue.
+The moral ambiguity and additional stigma associated with continued sex work after the war also greatly complicated the exploration of possible similarities and continuities between the two systems of prostitution: Women from the camp towns who had also been so-called comfort women in the past, Katharine Moon argues, were unable "to step forth and demand justice and compensation for the first identity and existence because the second would compromise their legitimacy" (1999:320).
+The pressure to prove a status of complete and untainted victimhood, which entails not a hint of compliance with their sexual exploitation, has also driven some of the most outspoken survivors of the Comfort Stations to repeatedly draw a very firm line between themselves and the sex workers nearby U.S. military bases, refusing to acknowledge similarities by asserting that these women are in the sex industry voluntarily while they indeed have been victims 95.

-Such contestations need to be understood not only in light of ongoing attempts to undermine the legitimacy of the surviving former comfort women by some reactionary forces in Japan who have claimed that the women were "mere" prostitutes rather than "real" victims of sexual slavery.
-They are also an outcome of repeated attempts by both activists and camp town women themselves to make claims toward a public recognition similar to that of the so-called Comfort women.
-But their argument that they were the victims of a prostitution system set up jointly by the U.S. Armed Forces and the Korean state (especially the Park Chung-hee government) has been causing too much disaccord
+Such contestations need to be understood not only in the light of ongoing attempts to undermine the legitimacy of the surviving former comfort women by some reactionary forces in Japan who have claimed that the women were "mere" prostitutes rather than "real" victims of sexual slavery.
+They are also an outcome of repeated attempts by both activists and camp town women themselves to make claims toward a public recognition similar to that of the so-called Comfort women96.
+But their

-&lt;sup>96 My first encounter into this problem was during my visit at the "House of Sharing" in Kwangju, Seoul, where we were shown a documentary in which one former Comfort Woman expressed very strong opinions about how they had nothing to do with common prostitutes.
+95 My first encounter into this problem was during my visit at the "House of Sharing" in Kwangju, Seoul, where we were shown a documentary in which one former Comfort Woman expressed very strong opinions about how they had nothing to do with common prostitutes.
 Tsukasa Yajima, a Japanese volunteer of the House of Sharing who lived together with the women there for an extended period also confirmed to me that several of them were very hesitant to engage with the social problems of current sex workers because they felt it contaminated their own status as victims.
-Over the last few years, however, this hardened positions may have been softened, it seems, as I could personally witness on May 8, 2008 in the camp town of Anjŏng-ri, when three former Comfort women visited a group of about 30 aging former camp town sex workers to celebrate Korean parents' day together.
+Over the last few years, however, this division may have softened.
+I witnessed on May 8, 2008 in the camp town of Anjŏng-ri, when three former Comfort women visited a group of about 30 aging former camp town sex workers to celebrate Korean parents' day together.